InnovateUKGitHub/run_terraform/README.md

 --version -v    show current tfadmin version
 ```

-> :bulb: Note at the top of the output you can see that `tfamin` referred to the config file
+> :bulb: Note at the top of the output you can see that `tfadmin` referred to the config file
 > `etc/run_terraform_config.yml`.
 This file can be customised manually to affect how `tfadmin` and `run_terraform`
 > behave.
 A future enhancement may be the configuration of `./etc/run_terraform_config.yml` via `tfadmin` too, but in
 > this release the file must be edited manually if required.